Irish Abroad 5 min read

 US-Iran War: Diplomatic Talks Stall as Conflict Enters Second Month

-Diplomatic efforts to end the US-Iran war have stalled after Iran formally rejected a 15-point American ceasefire proposal, as the conflict — which began on 28 February 2026 — continues to reshape global energy markets and draw in regional powers.
+Diplomatic efforts to end the US-Iran war have stalled after Iran formally rejected a 15-point American ceasefire proposal, as the conflict — which began on 28 February 2026 — continues to reshape global energy markets and draw in regional powers across the Middle East and beyond.

 The war, codenamed 'Operation Epic Fury' by US Central Command, has seen extensive American and Israeli airstrikes targeting Iranian military infrastructure, nuclear facilities, and industrial sites.
-Iran has responded with ballistic missile and drone attacks on Israel and US military bases across the Gulf region.
+Iran has responded with ballistic missile and drone attacks on Israel and US military bases across the Gulf region, while simultaneously closing the Strait of Hormuz to international shipping — a move that has sent shockwaves through the global economy.

 Key Developments

-On 24 March, the United States presented a 15-point ceasefire proposal to Iran via Pakistan, demanding that Tehran dismantle its nuclear programme, end uranium enrichment, limit its missile capabilities, cease support for allied militant groups, and ensure freedom of navigation through the Strait of Hormuz.
-The proposal also called for a month-long ceasefire to allow negotiations to proceed.
+On 24 March, the United States presented a 15-point ceasefire proposal to Iran via Pakistani intermediaries, demanding that Tehran dismantle its nuclear programme, end uranium enrichment, limit its missile capabilities, cease support for allied militant groups, and ensure freedom of navigation through the Strait of Hormuz.
+In return, Washington offered the gradual easing of economic sanctions and the release of frozen Iranian financial assets held abroad.

 Why It Matters

-The conflict has direct implications for the UK and Ireland, with rising energy costs already feeding into higher inflation on both sides of the Irish Sea.
-The UK's involvement through the use of its military bases has also drawn Britain into the geopolitical fallout, with questions being raised in Westminster about the extent of British commitment to the US-led operation.
+For households across the United Kingdom, the consequences of the US-Iran war are already tangible.
+Rising energy costs are feeding directly into higher inflation on both sides of the Irish Sea, squeezing household budgets at a time when many families are still recovering from previous cost-of-living pressures.
+The UK's involvement through the use of its military bases at Diego Garcia and RAF Fairford has also drawn Britain into the geopolitical fallout, with questions being raised in Westminster about the extent of British commitment to the US-led operation and the transparency of the government's decision-making.
+Prime Minister Keir Starmer has framed the UK's role as "defensive," but opposition MPs and civil society groups have pressed for greater parliamentary scrutiny of the arrangement.

 What's Next